jakarto3d/jakteristics/README.rst

 It's inspired from a similar tool in `CloudCompare <https://www.danielgm.net/cc/>`_.

+It's implemented in cython using the BLAS and LAPACK scipy wrappers.
 It can use multiple cpus, and the performance is quite good (at least twice as fast as CloudCompare).

 .. _`Contour detection in unstructured 3D point clouds`: https://ethz.ch/content/dam/ethz/special-interest/baug/igp/photogrammetry-remote-sensing-dam/documents/pdf/timo-jan-cvpr2016.pdf